A Parameter-free Adaptive Resonance Theory-based Topological Clustering Algorithm Capable of Continual Learning: Preliminary Knowledge

-where $ \bm{\Gamma} $ denotes a rescale operator ($ d $-dimensional vector) which is defined by a standard deviation of the $ d $ attributes among $ \lambda $ instances, $ \nu $ is the order of a kernel, $ R(F) $ is a roughness function, and $ \kappa_{\nu}(F) $ is the moment of a kernel.
-The details of the derivation of (\ref{eq:sigmaEst1}) and (\ref{eq:sigmaEst2}) can be found in \cite{henderson12}.
-In this paper, we use the Gaussian kernel for CIM.
-Therefore, $ \nu = 2 $, $ R(F) = (2\sqrt{\pi})^{-1} $, and $ \kappa_{\nu}^{2}(F) = 1 $ are derived, and (\ref{eq:sigmaEst2}) is rewritten as follows:
+where $ \mathbf{\Gamma} $ denotes a rescale operator which is defined by a standard deviation of each attribute value among the $ \lambda $ instances.
+Here, $ \mathbf{\Sigma} $ contains the bandwidth of each attribute.
+In this paper, the median of $ \mathbf{\Sigma} $ is selected as a representative kernel bandwidth for the new node $ \mathbf{y}_{K+1} $, i.e.,